maelillien/cuny-projects/README.md

 #### Python

-[blockchain-python](https://github.com/maelillien/cuny-projects/blob/main/blockchain-python/blockchain_python.py) - An implementation of a blockchain in Python
+[blockchain-python](https://github.com/maelillien/cuny-projects/blob/main/blockchain-python/blockchain_python.py) - An implementation of a blockchain in Python.

-[nosql-db](https://github.com/maelillien/cuny-projects/blob/main/nosql-db/no-sql-db.py) - An implementation of a NoSQL database in Python
+[nosql-db](https://github.com/maelillien/cuny-projects/blob/main/nosql-db/no-sql-db.py) - An implementation of a NoSQL database in Python.